 Venture Capital and Venture Capital in Ireland

-2014 looks like a promising year for the venture capital is and Venture Capital In Ireland, Enterprise Ireland, the government agency responsible for supporting Irish business, has done 11 deals in the last 6 months.
+2014 looks like a promising year for the venture capital and Venture Capital In Ireland, Enterprise Ireland, the government agency responsible for supporting Irish business, has done 11 deals in the last 6 months.

 Most active sectors